What we know about the latest Ebola outbreak after WHO declares global health emergency

 How many people have tested positive?

+In the DRC’s current outbreak, 10 confirmed cases and 336 suspected cases including 88 deaths have been reported, the US Centers for Disease Control and Prevention (CDC) said Sunday.
+The agency said these figures are subject to change as the outbreak evolves.

-In the DRC’s current outbreak, there have been at least 80 suspected deaths, eight laboratory-confirmed cases and 246 suspected cases reported as of Saturday in the country’s remote northeastern Ituri province on the border with Uganda, the UN health body said.
+WHO said the outbreak is impacting the country’s remote northeastern Ituri province on the border with Uganda.

-On Saturday, another laboratory-confirmed case was reported in the DRC’s capital, Kinshasa, which WHO said was linked to the Ituri outbreak.
+On Sunday, WHO initially said another case was confirmed in the DRC’s capital, Kinshasa, but later clarified that the individual had “tested negative for Bundibugyo virus on confirmatory testing.”

+Elsewhere, in the eastern DRC city of Goma, at least one Ebola case has been identified, according to a spokesperson for the Rwanda-backed AFC/M23 rebel coalition, which seized the city last year in a rapid offensive.

-Meanwhile, in Uganda, two laboratory confirmed cases, including one death, have so far been reported in the country’s capital Kampala, WHO reported.
+In Uganda, two laboratory-confirmed cases, including one death, have so far been reported in the country’s capital Kampala, WHO reported.
 The two cases had no apparent link to each other, but the individuals had travelled from the DRC.

-Both people were admitted to intensive care units in the city.
+Uganda’s media office said on Saturday the body of a Congolese man who died in Kampala had been returned to the DRC.
+The other individual is being treated in hospital, a spokesperson said.
+“There is no cause for alarm,” the office posted on X.

 How deadly is the disease?